 Louis Killen writes, “At the height of the miners’ union struggles of the 1880’s and ’90’s, labourers were brought in from other areas to act as strikebreakers.
 Ballads of the time describe how the colliers hunted the strikebreakers “like hares upon the moor O.””

 The provenance of the arrangement I have tweaked and present here is unclear.
-Version 3, (scroll down), is based in part on the Steeleye Span performances, as well as a practice track sung by Zlatko Basic.
+The arrangement is based in part on the Steeleye Span performances, as well as a practice track sung by Zlatko Basic.
 I’ve also listened to practice tracks from an arrangement by Sarah Lambert.

 Sheet Music (.pdf)

 The cropped sheet music will give a bigger printout, if you make sure you make sure “Fit” is selected, after opening in Abobe Acrobat Reader. -If this doesn’t work for you, just use the regular sheet music.

 * The above track is sung by a male voice; sopranos need to make the octave adjustment

 Good practice would be to practice your individual part and then practice singing it along with the both parts track.
 For instructions on how to download practice tracks from this site, click here.